pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/03-app-instrumentation.md

 Finally, look into the `index.js` file once again, there are a few additional `TODOs` for you!

+### Exemplars

+The exemplars are currently not support in OpenTelemetry JS https://github.com/open-telemetry/opentelemetry-js/issues/2594

 ##  Auto-instrumentation

 * Which languages are supported and emit metrics